Advanced search

 5.1 Pharmacodynamic properties

-Pharmacotherapeutic group: immune sera and immunoglobulins: immunoglobulins, normal human, for intravascular administration, ATC-Code: J06B A02.
+Pharmacotherapeutic group: immune sera and immunoglobulins: immunoglobulins, normal human, for intravascular administration, ATC Code: J06BA02.

 Human normal immunoglobulin contains mainly immunoglobulin G (IgG) with a broad spectrum of antibodies against infectious agents.

 Human normal immunoglobulin contains the IgG antibodies present in the normal population.
-It is usually prepared from pooled plasma from not fewer than 1000 donations.
+It is usually prepared from pooled plasma from not fewer than 1000 donors.
 It has a distribution of immunoglobulin G subclasses closely proportional to that in native human plasma.
 Adequate doses of this medicinal product may restore abnormally low immunoglobulin G levels to the normal range.

 The mechanism of action in indications other than replacement therapy is not fully elucidated.